Brown-Forman Declares Cash Dividend

 • Risks associated with acquisitions, dispositions, business partnerships, or investments – such as acquisition integration, termination difficulties or costs, or impairment in recorded value

-• Inadequate protection of our intellectual property rights
+• Counterfeiting and inadequate protection of our intellectual property rights

-• Product recalls or other product liability claims, product counterfeiting, tampering, contamination, or quality issues
+• Product recalls or other product liability claims, product tampering, contamination, or quality issues

 • Significant legal disputes and proceedings, or government investigations

-• Negative publicity related to our company, brands, marketing, personnel, operations, business performance, or prospects
+• Negative publicity related to our company, products, brands, marketing, executive leadership, employees, board of directors, family stockholders, operations, business performance, or prospects

 • Failure to attract or retain key executive or employee talent